If you have a sluggish or noisy garage door, taking a few minutes to lubricate it may be the quick fix you’re looking for.

 Depending on what type of garage door rollers you have, this step will be optional.

-Many rollers will have small ball bearings inside to help them move freely.
+Many rollers will have tiny ball bearings inside to help them move freely.

-If you have rollers with exposed ball bearings, shoot a little grease on them, so they keep moving freely.
-Some rollers, like the DURA-LIFT rollers you see above, have a sealed system, so there’s nothing to lubricate.
+If you have rollers with exposed ball bearings, shoot a little grease on them so they keep moving freely.
+Some rollers, like these DURA-LIFT rollers, have a sealed system, so there’s nothing to lubricate.

-Plastic rollers don’t have bearings either, so there’s nothing to lubricate.
+Similarly, plastic rollers don’t have bearings, so there’s nothing to lubricate.

 However, plastic rollers weren’t designed to last more than a few years.
 If you’ve got these on your door, you should look to replace your garage door rollers with nylon rollers as soon as possible.